 Is the annual stock report due on the anniversary of joining each year?

 No, everyone submits their annual stock report (Q3) at the same time, with figures based on the 30 June.
-They are due to be submitted to the office before the end of July each year.
+They are due to be submitted to the office before the end of October each year.
 New members use their joining number as the opening number at A1.
-If a member joins between 1 March and the 30 June, the certificate is issued until 31 July of the following year and they are exempt from submitting an annual stock return for the first year.

 How does Q Alpaca membership affect penning at shows?